odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

        :doc:`Electronics Documents <../accounting/customer_invoices/electronic_invoicing>` — based
        on the technical documentation published by the |SAT|.
 This allows you to send invoices (with or without addedums) and payment complements to the government.
-   * - :guilabel:`EDI v4.0 for Mexico`
-     - `l10n_mx_edi_40`
-     - Necessary to create XML documents with the correct specifications of the CFDI 4.0.
    * - :guilabel:`Odoo Mexican Localization Reports`
      - `l10n_mx_reports`
      - Adapts reports for Mexico's Electronic Accounting: Chart of Accounts, Trial Balance, and